Royal Tombs of the Joseon Dynasty: Tombs

 The tombs are classified into two types.
-The kings and queens and those posthumously granted the title of king or queen, were interred in reung (陵; 릉)-type tombs.
-Crown princes and their wives were interred in won (園; 원)-type tombs.
+The kings and queens (and those posthumously granted the titles) were interred in neung (陵; 릉)-type tombs.
+Crown princes and crown princesses were interred in won (園; 원)-type tombs.
 Other members of the royal family were interred in myo (墓; 묘)-type tombs.

 The royal tombs are scattered over 18 locations, with many of them located as far as 40 kilometers from Seoul.
 For example, Jangneung is in Yeongwol, Gangwon Province, while Yeongneung is in Yeoju, Gyeonggi Province.
 Tombs were made for individuals as well as family groups.
-There are 40 reung-type and 13 won-type tombs, thus creating a total of 53 royal tombs.

-Joseon-era royal tombs followed the guidelines outlined in Chinese Confucian texts, such as the Book of Rites (Li Ji) and the Rites of Zhou (Zhou Li).
-Many factors went into consideration when deciding the location of a tomb, such as the distance from Hanseong (present-day Seoul), the distance between other royal tombs, the accessibility of the location, and Korean traditions of pungsu (geomancy).
-The tomb construction also took into account the traditional burial rituals of Korea and the natural environment.
+Joseon-era royal tombs followed the guidelines outlined in Chinese Confucian texts, such as the Book of Rites and the Rites of Zhou.
+Many factors went into consideration when deciding the location of a tomb, such as the distance from the capital (present-day Seoul), the distance from other royal tombs, the accessibility, and pungsu (geomancy).

 There now follows a list (in alphabetical order) of the individual (or clusters of) tombs.
-There are two more royal tombs from the Joseon era in Kaesong, North Korea, namely Jereung (the tomb of Queen Sinui, first wife of King Taejo) and Hureung (the tombs of King Jeongjong and Queen Jeongan).
+There are two more royal tombs from the Joseon era in North Korea, namely Cherung, which holds the remains of Queen Sinui, the first wife of King Taejo, and Hurung, which consists of the twin burial mounds of King Jeongjong and his wife, Queen Jeongan.